Skip site navigation (1)Skip section navigation (2)

 Passive (boolean)

-Default: false.
-You can use the IRC Operator command CONNECT
+fault: false.
+You can use the IRC Operator command CONNECT later on

 SSLConnect (boolean)